China HSBC services PMI edges up to 53 in November

 But firms were still hiring, with an employment sub-index hovering above 50 as some companies expanded their businesses, HSBC/Markit said.

-Input prices also rose as some companies reported spending more on labor as they increased staff numbers.
+Input prices also rose as some companies reported spending more on labour as they increased staff numbers.